Address: 326 College St, Toronto, ON

-Fancy Franks is what Toronto needs, a shop that has a diner feel serving classics such milkshakes, mini donuts, poutine and chilli, while giving us hip gourmet toppings on our hot dogs that we want today.
-As mentioned on Fancy Frank’s website, “Come taste the hot dog of tomorrow”
+Fancy Franks is what Toronto needs, a shop that has a diner feel serving classics such milkshakes, mini donuts, poutine and chilli, while giving us hip gourmet toppings on the hot dogs that we want today.
+As mentioned on Fancy Frank’s website, “Come taste the hot dog of tomorrow”.

 I stopped by on a weekday afternoon and there was a constant flow of business.
 The location was amazing, close to Kensington market, Chinatown and the University of Toronto.
 It was nice to see that the restaurant was family friendly.
 I met a father and son who were reading some children books that were supplied by the restaurant, with all books related to hot dogs of course!

 As it was my first time there, I had to get a sense of how fancy and tasty these gourmet dogs were and wanted to get a full range to sample.
 With the help of the friendly and knowledgeable servers, we narrowed down my selection.